What are your options if you have noisy neighbours?

 The RMA does not cover barking dogs, but the Dog Control Act 1996 allows the council’s dog control officer to act.
 The officer can issue a notice to owners requiring them to quieten the dog.
 If the owners do not comply with the notice, the officer can remove the dog from the property.
 Failure to comply can also result in a fine.
 We discuss this further in our Dog control section.

 If an alarm keeps sounding, contact the owner.
 If you can’t do this, phone your council.
 They can enter the property accompanied by the police to disable the alarm.

 If you own an alarm, make sure it is set to turn itself off after a fixed time (say, 10 minutes).
-You should also leave a house key and instructions with one of your neighbours.
+Consider leaving a house key and instructions with a trusted neighbour.
 When you go away, leave a contact number with a neighbour.